Paymentwall spins out Terminal3 as payment platform for games

 Paymentwall, a global payments platform, has spun out Terminal3, a newly established video games monetization and distribution platform that will focus exclusively on the gaming industry.

-“It’s crazy how far we have come since 2011,” said Honor Gunday, CEO and Founder of Paymentwall, in a statement.
+“It’s crazy how far we have come since 2011,” said Honor Gunday, CEO and founder of Paymentwall, in a statement.
 “Paymentwall started out in San Francisco as a small bootstrapped monetization platform for games on Facebook, but over the years, our client base has expanded to cover gaming, travel, software as a service, dating, e-commerce clients, and more recently banks and payment companies are integrating our solutions as we have grown to over 200 employees and 18 global offices.”

 Gunday said that the company realized that gaming clients need enhanced fraud protection, quicker transaction analysis, and integrated customer service to resolve user inquiries quickly.